What Is the Highest Form of Love?

-- love is patient and kind and forgiving
+- Love is patient

-- Love is not easily angered
+- It is not easily angered

-- it is not selfish
+- Love is not selfish

-- never keeps a record of wrongs.
+- It never keeps a record of wrongs.

 - Love protects its loved one

-- it always trusts
+- It always trusts

-- it always hopes for the best
+- Love always hopes for the best

-- it just keeps on giving.
+- It just keeps on giving.

 AGAPE LOVE IS A CHOICE

-In a 'me first' generation Agape love is a rarity more precious than gold.
-Agape love is a choice we make - it is not a feeling, and it is not dependent upon circumstances.
-No matter what may happen - Agape love remains.
-Agape love is a commitment one consciously makes to invest in the person he or she has made a sacred vow to.
-An agape love requires a deliberate decision to stand by your loved one, for better or for worse.
+Agape love is a rarity more precious than gold.
+Agape love is not dependent upon circumstances.
+No matter what happens - Agape love remains.
+Agape love is a deliberate commitment to pour into the person you have vowed to love for better or for worse.